 You can gently advise your client to have short goals at the first and on their accomplishments, he can gradually move to the bigger ones.

-Psychology says that sometimes reverting a situation and imagining it the way you want gives much peace.
+According to reliable sources in the field of psychology, sometimes reversing a situation and imagining it the way you want it gives much peace.

 This question will also help you to discover what is hurting your client the most.